andrewgsavage/ansys_notes/docs/source/pre/index.rst

-Post Processing
+Pre-Processing
 ===============

-This section contains notes on post processing results.
+This section contains notes on pre-processing results.